-Article 1, Universal Declaration of Human Rights, UN 1948.
+Article 1, Universal Declaration of Human Rights, United Nations (UN), 1948

-The starting point for human rights is based on morals: human rights state that the human value is associated with humanity.
-The purpose of human rights is to live a life worthy of a human.
+The starting point for human rights is based on morals: human rights state that human value is associated with humanity.
+The purpose of human rights is to live a life worthy of a human being.

 Characteristics of human rights include universality, inalienability and fundamentality.

-Inalienability refers to the fact that human rights are acquired at birth and no-one can relinquish them, for example sell themselves to slavery, even if they wanted to.
+Inalienability refers to the fact that human rights are acquired at birth and no-one can relinquish them, for example sell themselves into slavery, even if they want to.

-When human rights are not adhered to, it is a question of a human rights violation.
+When human rights are not adhered to, it is a human rights violation.

-Even though human rights are universal, the realization and promotion of them is practically in the charge of nation states.
+Even though human rights are universal, their realisation and promotion is in practice the responsibility of nation states.